-Employer: 8.4% of covered monthly payroll (plus a supplementary 3.6% of covered monthly earnings on behalf of managers).
+Employer: 8.4% of covered monthly payroll; 10.8% on behalf of managers.

-The maximum monthly earnings for contribution purposes are 246,000 CFA francs; 738,000 CFA francs for managers.
+The maximum monthly earnings for contribution calculation purposes are 256,000 CFA francs; 768,000 CFA francs for managers.

 Contributions are paid monthly by employers with 20 or more employees and quarterly by employers with 1 to 19 employees.